 The Nippon ISA (NISA) allows people living in Japan to invest in the stock market without paying tax on their capital gains or dividends.
 Modeled on the British ISA (individual savings account), NISA is designed to encourage individuals in Japan to invest in the stock markets.
 A NISA account can be opened at many financial institutions, including most banks and online brokers.
-NISA accounts offer a tax wrapper for stocks and funds, meaning that for a period of either five or twenty years all dividends and capital gains are tax-free.
+NISA accounts offer a tax wrapper for stocks and funds, meaning that while investments are held all dividends and capital gains are tax-free.

 Who is NISA for?